West Coast Tasmania

 More and more trailer boats are exploring Macquarie Harbour (Chart Aus 177) on the West Coast.

-This is an immense waterway and offers some unique cruising right up the Gordon River and Birches Inlet area.
-This area in particular needs careful planning and is probably best when there is a high pressure system SE of the state producing on-shore easterlies to the east coast.
+This is an immense waterway that offers some unique cruising opportunities, particularly along the Gordon River and Birches Inlet area.
+This area, in particular, requires careful planning and is likely to be most effective when a high-pressure system is situated southeast of the state, producing onshore easterlies along the east coast.

 Larger cruising boats also travel to Port Davey (Chart: AUS 176).
-To many this is “the” cruising destination in Tasmania.
+To many, this is “the” cruising destination in Tasmania.
 Pretty, remote, on the edge of the Roaring Forties.
-This is one trip that planning is an absolute necessity.
-Some boats have been known to be trapped there for weeks unable to get back.
+This is one trip for which planning is absolutely necessary.
+Some boats have been known to become trapped there for weeks, unable to return.

-Runabouts over 6 metres have also been known to travel around to Port Davey.
-If doing this, do not go alone – always go with a number of other boats for safety reasons.
+Runabouts over 6 metres have also been known to travel to Port Davey.
+If you do this, do not go alone – always go with a group of other boats for safety reasons.
 Make sure you have enough fuel.
-Some fishermen have been known to take fuel around for these trips and drop off for the smaller boats.
-The distance from Recherche to Port Davey, around 60 nm, does not seem far, but you are travelling along the south coast of Tasmania where the weather can change quickly.
+Some fishermen have been known to take fuel on these trips and drop it off for the smaller boats.
+The distance from Recherche to Port Davey, around 60 nm, does not seem far, but you are travelling along the south coast of Tasmania, where the weather can change quickly.